sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-16.md

 <4782969
 ```

-The number of `>` is displaying the depth of the stack.
+The number of `>` is representing the depth of the stack.

 That can be compared to the recursive version: